 Cannabis has been used as a natural plant medicine for hundreds, if not thousands of years.
-It was found by our ancestors to treat a range of diseases and illnesses across many cultures, so it comes as no surprise when recent scientific discovery begins to back up these claims.
+It was found by our ancestors to relief of minor symptoms for a range of diseases and illnesses across many cultures, so it comes as no surprise when recent scientific discovery begins to back up these claims.

 Now, if you’re at all interested in cannabis, natural medicines, or health and lifestyle, you’ve almost definitely heard of the various discoveries and developments around cannabis as a medicine.

 CBD or Cannabidiol is a non-intoxicating substance which is naturally produced by the cannabis plant.
-It has been found to have great potential and efficacy in treating a range of illnesses and ailments from stress and anxiety to epilepsy, and even sleep and appetite issues, to name a few.
+It has been found to have great potential and efficacy in relief of minor symptoms foring a range of illnesses and ailments from stress and anxiety to epilepsy, and even sleep and appetite issues, to name a few.

 But what sets CBD apart from THC?
 And what are all these other variants we hear people talking about?
 In this article, we’re going to take a closer look at a few important chemicals created by the cannabis plant which work on our bodies’ cannabinoid receptors, how they work, and what their benefits are.